adonisjs/v6-docs/content/docs/fundamentals/application_lifecycle.md

 ```

 - `register`: The register method registers bindings within the container.
 This method is synchronous by design.

 - `boot`: The boot method is used to boot or initialize the bindings you have registered inside the container.

 - `start`: The start method runs just before the `ready` method.
 It allows you to perform actions that the `ready` hook actions might need.

 - `ready`: The ready method runs after the application is considered ready.

 - `shutdown`: The shutdown method is invoked when the application begins the graceful shutdown.
-You can use this method to close database connections, or end opened streams.
+You can use this method to close database connections or end opened streams.